immutant/immutant.org/news/2012-02-09-scheduling.md

                 :singleton true)</pre>

 If `:singleton` is `true`, the job will be scheduled to run on only one node in the cluster at a time.
-If that node goes down, the job will automatically scheduled on another node, giving you failover.
+If that node goes down, the job will automatically be scheduled on another node, giving you failover.
 If `:singleton` is `false` or not provided, the job will be scheduled to run on all nodes where the `schedule` call is executed.